tarrie/journal/README.md

 # 9/30/2020
 - Implemented GraphQL for create event.
 Excluding EventPrivacy because that shit wont come until this is more developed
+- Have to implement updateItem but rt too complicated. fuck